 Almost all workers can take full advantage of a tool belt.
-Aside from being a great option for electricians and for construction purposes, it also helps other people, including gardeners who need to have a space for all their digging implements and pruning and maintenance tools.
+Aside from being a great option for electricians and for construction purposes, it also helps other people, including gardeners people who need to have a space for all their digging implements and pruning and maintenance tools.

 How to wear a tool belt?

 Waist tool belts should not hang to one side of your body.
 Allowing this to happen will result in you having a sore back later in the evening.
-You need to tighten the belt just enough to give you a comfortable fit but not so tight that you are cutting off circulation from the waist down.
+You need to tighten the belt just make sure it enough to give you a comfortable fit but not so tight that you are cutting off circulation from the waist down.

 Place the tools that you usually use at the right-side pockets of your tool belt.
 With this kind of setup, you only need to drop your hand to your side and you can grab the tool that you need.

 One of the most important thing about using the tool belts is that you should avoid overstuffing the pockets and pouches.
 Avoid bringing the contents of your entire toolbox with you every time.
 Just put the tools that you use most of the time in your tool belts and leave the insignificant ones in your tool belt

 Are suspenders necessary for you?